-The proposed use will not significantly impact the street system or create a danger to pedestrians.
+The proposed day care facility will not significantly impact the street system or create a danger to pedestrians since the access point to the facility is onto Spruce Avenue, which is a major collector roadway.

 Dimensional Standards.
 The dimensional requirements of Section 16.24.010 are met.